-Classes perform regularly to parents and we have an annual Creative Arts Performance linked to our Art Gallery so that our entire community can celebrate our achievements over the year.
+Classes perform regularly to parents and we have regular performances to parents and to the local community so that our entire community can celebrate our achievements over the year.

 Singing

 At Jerry Clay, we sing to as part of our weekly routine, for enjoyment, to develop our singing ability and to reflect on our Values and themes in our learning.
 We sing in class, in assemblies and at special events and performances.
 We love to sing and have opportunities to sing in competitions and festivals.
 Our choir won the coveted Rothwell Music Festival Junior Choir competition two years in a row.